BillSchofield/TDDWorkshop/README.md

 Write a unit test that reads just like the story and is about the interaction of two domain concepts and one is a new class.

 ### Implement the Domain too late
 Write a unit test that inteprets the verb directly.
 Just do the work without creating a new class.
+We'll eventually discover the domain concept represented by the verb and will extract a method and then class to capture that domain concept.